Photography

 The plastic can either be cylindrical or feature a “petal” shape.

-While each shape is distinct in its own right, it doesn’t really offer much difference in the way of functionality.
+While each shape is distinct in its own right, it doesn’t really offer much difference in functionality.

 But what does a lens hood do for you as a photographer?